-The stadium has hosted concerts by major artists including Oasis, Pink, Coldplay, and Elton John.
+The stadium has hosted concerts by major artists including Rod Stewart, Oasis, Pink, Coldplay, and Elton John.
 It has also been the venue for other sporting events such as UK Open darts tournament.

 Antique, wedding, craft, toy fairs and other exhibitions are also held here.